Taitava/obsidian-shellcommands-documentation/Environments/Additions to the PATH environment variable.md

 >
 > Only change the insertion order if you know what you are doing!

+> [!Info] Inserting directories to the beginning of `PATH` does not put them to the exact beginning
+> At least when using Windows PowerShell, the PowerShell's directory will always precede everything else in `PATH`:
+> > C:\Program Files\WindowsApps\Microsoft.PowerShell_7.2.3.0_x64__8wekyb3d8bbwe;
+>
+> This seems to be inevitable.
+That being said, it should be enough that the additions go before **most** of the other directories.

 ## Problem: `PATH` doesn't contain all the directories that are available in terminal
 If you open up a [terminal emulator window](https://en.wikipedia.org/wiki/Terminal_emulator), you might be able to execute programs that are available in the terminal, but not in shell commands that you execute via Obsidian using the *Shell commands* plugin.